via-edge-ai/meta-rity/docs/create-own-layer.rst

 1.1. layer.conf
 ^^^^^^^^^^^^^^^

-The `layer.conf` file is mostly use to define the layer name, dependencies, priority and where to find recipes inside it.
+The `layer.conf` file is mostly used to define the layer name, dependencies, priority and where to find recipes inside it.

  .. literalinclude:: ../meta-rity-skeleton/conf/layer.conf